-Dell could make an announcement as soon as Monday about whether either of the rival offers were reasonably likely to lead to a superior bid, the source familiar with the matter said.
+Dell could make an announcement as soon as Monday about whether either of the rival offers were reasonably likely to lead to a superior bid, the source said.
 But the source warned that the special committee of the board may also decide to take longer to reach a decision.

-Blackstone declined to comment.
+Blackstone and Silver Lake declined to comment.
 Dell and Icahn could not be immediately reached for comment.